 When I was born, (which feels like ages ago), my mom had to check on me every few minutes or so.
 I was a gassy baby with acid reflux.
 Not fun.
 Fast forward 30 and plus years after, we have the technology to help us keep an eye on our babies: Baby Monitors.
 A baby monitor is a must-have item.
 These products are designed to give parents peace of mind when they are not in the same room as their baby.
 And the peace of mind is much needed: between feeding, diapers, and other family members to take care of, new parents can feel overwhelmed, with reason.
-There are so many baby monitors on the market that it will take forever to choose and decide.
-Here are some tips on how to choose a baby monitor.
+There are so many baby monitors on the market that it will take forever to evaluate and select the best baby monitor.

 How to Choose A Baby Monitor